 Can Hong Kong follow suit?
 It had better, believes Mr. Leung.
 "It's both the demand of a new age," he says, "and our practical requirement."

-"Tip Of The Tongue" Experiences Explained
+The Tongue" Experiences Explained

 That frustrating experience when the word you are looking for is right on the tip of your tongue but you just can't seem to get it out has been studied by scientists for decades.